jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 sent to and received from one or more servers.

-Compare and contrast the preceding configuration with the Spring Data for VMware GemFire [approach](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-geode-applications).
+Compare and contrast the preceding configuration with the [spring-data-gemfire-name] [approach](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-geode-applications).

-It is uncommon to ever need a direct reference to the `ClientCache` instance provided by SBDG injected into your application components (for example, `@Service` or `@Repository` beans defined in a Spring `ApplicationContext`), whether you are configuring additional VMware GemFire objects (Regions, Indexes, and so on) or are using those objects indirectly in your applications.
+It is uncommon to ever need a direct reference to the `ClientCache` instance provided by [spring-boot-gemfire-name] injected into your application components (for example, `@Service` or `@Repository` beans defined in a Spring `ApplicationContext`), whether you are configuring additional [vmware-gemfire-name] objects (Regions, Indexes, and so on) or are using those objects indirectly in your applications.
 However, it is possible to do so if and when needed.